 David Colo has been a director since August 2015.
-He has served as Executive Vice President and Chief Operating Officer of Diamond Foods, Inc., San Francisco, since June 2013.
-David held the position of Executive Vice President of Global Operations and Supply Chain at Diamond Foods for a year prior to that.
+He has served as President and Chief Executive Officer of SunOpta, Inc., Toronto, since February 2017.
+He had been Executive Vice President and Chief Operating Officer of Diamond Foods, Inc., San Francisco, since June 2013 and was Executive Vice President of Global Operations and Supply Chain at Diamond Foods for a year prior to that.

 Before joining Diamond Foods, Mr. Colo spent approximately three years as an independent industry consultant, focusing on organizational optimization and planning.
 From 2005 to 2009, he held leadership positions in the consumer products division of ConAgra Foods, Inc., including roles as Senior Vice President of Sales and Operations Planning, Senior Vice President of Enterprise Manufacturing and Senior Vice President of Operations.
 From 2003 to 2005, he served as President of ConAgra Food Ingredients.